 Use an online invoicing app

 Keeping track of multiple projects and invoices can become overwhelming and can distract you from the business of your business — designing and developing creative projects.
-Using an online invoicing app, like Intervals, will help you spend less time invoicing and collecting payments, and more time doing fun design and development work.
+Using online invoicing software, such as Intervals, will help you spend less time invoicing and collecting payments, and more time doing fun design and development work.